HsiangHung/Machine_Learning_Note/Statistics/evaluate_sample_size/README.md

 | 50% lift between variants | 1,273| 375 |  |

 The above numbers are obatined by the [online calculator](https://www.evanmiller.org/ab-testing/sample-size.html) setting 80% power and 5% significance level, and `Relative` in Minimum Detectable Effect.

+### Runtimes

+you can calculate about how long you will need to run your test to see conclusive results:

+     Duration (weeks) = (Nv · Nu ) / (p · M/4 )

+* Nv = number of variants
+* Nu = number of users needed per variant (from the above table)
+* p = fraction of users in this test (e.g., if this test runs on 5% of users, p = 0.05)
+* M = MAU (monthly active users)

+For instance, say you have two variants (baseline, plus one other), 100,000 MAUs, a current conversion rate of 10%, and an expected effect size of 20% (you expect the conversion rate of the new variant to be 12%).
+Then, if you run the test on 20% of your users, you will probably see conclusive results in about a week and a half.